compiler-research/CppInterOp/docs/UsingCppInterOp.rst

 - *Simpler codebase:* The removal of string parsing logic will lead to a simpler code base.

-- *Built into the LLVM toolchain:* The CppInterOp interfaces will be part of the LLVM toolchain (as part of Clang-REPL).
+- *Built into the LLVM toolchain:* The CppInterOp depends only on the LLVM toolchain (as part of Clang-REPL).

 - *Better C++ Support:* Finer-grained control over template instantiation is available through CppInterOp.